dmdhrumilmistry/ng_bot/README.md

-# Tele-Ng-Bot
+# Ng-Bot

-Telegram Ngrok Bot (Tele-Ng-Bot) publishes updated ngrok URLs to telegram chat ids and restricts other users to access the bot.
+Ngrok Bot (Ng-Bot) publishes updated ngrok URLs to telegram chat ids and restricts other users to access the bot or on discord using webhook url.

 > `Note`: This bot may be used for malicious purposes too.
 Its upto users how they use this tool/bot.
 Author is not responsible for user's action in any manner.